Fractured Magic: Egil Interlude III

 Egil meets the famous Oracle of Damael.

-Egil’s first visit to Damael was anything but glamorous.
-He limped into the city with the setting suns, fighting a sea of farmers and tradesmen leaving after a long day at market.
-He hadn’t expected the crowds, but Damael was currently the safest city in the Ejeran province, the rest of it still reeling from the dissolution of an empire that had ruled since the Great War.
-While the empire’s scraps made desperate bids for control, quelling rebellions and establishing outposts, deserters and opportunity-seekers took advantage of the chaos to steal and fight and kill.
+During Egil’s first visit to Damael, he limped into the city with the setting suns, having to fight against a sea of farmers and tradesmen leaving after a long day at market.
+He hadn’t expected the crowds, but perhaps he should have.
+Damael was currently the safest city in the Ejeran province, the rest of it still reeling from the dissolution of an empire that had ruled since the Great War.
+While the empire’s scraps made desperate bids for control, quelling rebellions and establishing outposts, opportunity-seekers took advantage of the chaos to steal and fight and kill.

-It was the lawlessness that had drawn Egil in.
-He’d thought to lend aid where he could, but he hadn’t expected to arrive at the same time as Unity’s reinforcements.
-He’d barely escaped with his life.
-That was why his first steps into Damael were slow and staggering, why a bruise bloomed along his jaw and a makeshift tourniquet wrapped around his thigh, slowing the flow of blood from a wound he hadn’t had time to stitch up.
+It was because of that lawlessness that Egil had come.
+He was drawn to pitiful places and powerless people, and he’d thought to help where he could.
+Instead, he’d arrived at the same time as Unity’s reinforcements and barely escaped with his life.
+That was why his first steps into Damael were slow and staggering, why a bruise bloomed along his jaw and a scarf was wrapped tightly around his thigh, slowing the flow of blood from a wound he hadn’t had time to stitch up.

-Damael was easy to slip into, at least.
-Its people had no fear; their Oracle had told them all would be well.
-It was quieter than he preferred, though.
-His thoughts were too loud; he needed them drowned out.
-Worse than that, he always stood out in quiet places.
-He couldn’t afford to do so now, with Unity’s Enforcers on his trail.
+He needed to find a place to hide and nurse his wounds, but he found Damael’s streets far too quiet.
+He disliked quiet.
+His thoughts were too loud, and he needed them drowned out.
+More than that, though, he always stood out in quiet places, and he couldn’t afford to do so now, not with Unity’s Enforcers on his trail.

-In the common room, strangers sat in groups around mismatched tables.
-Warm firelight flickered over their faces and set the golden oak walls and furniture aglow.
-A group gathered at the bar, a man at the center animatedly sharing local gossip and a woman in red hanging off his arm.
-When Egil paused to listen, the woman met his gaze.
-A shiver ran down Egil's spine, surprising him; he ducked his head and hurried over to an empty table in the corner.
+The common room was nearly full, strangers sitting in groups around mismatched tables.
+Warm firelight flickered over their faces and all the golden oak built into the walls, bathing the place in an orange glow.
+Egil’s attention was drawn to a group at the bar, the man at the center sharing local gossip in a loud voice.
+A woman in red hung off his arm.
+When Egil paused to listen, she met his gaze and a shiver ran down his spine, surprising him.
+He ducked his head and hurried over to an empty table in the corner.

-That the people could laugh and be at ease like this must have been because of the city's strange figurehead, the Oracle of Damael.
-She was supposed to be a true Oracle.
-Not a fortune teller, reading individual fates in cards and bones, not a rosanin with an unusual gift, but an Oracle ordained by the church and consulted by empire, rebellion, and Unity alike.
-While the empire had ruled since the Great War, the Oracle had ruled her city for even longer.
+That people could be so at ease in a time like this was because of the city’s strange figurehead, the Oracle of Damael.
+This oracle was not a fortune teller, reading fates in cards and bones, not a rosanin with an unusual gift, but a true oracle ordained by the church and consulted by empire, rebellion, and Unity alike.
+While the empire had ruled the province since the Great War, the oracle had ruled her city for even longer.
 Intrigued as Egil was, he had no time to investigate.
 By morning, the Enforcers would be here and he would be gone.

 He jolted to attention when someone fell into the seat across from him, the knife at his thigh halfway out of its sheath before he recognized the red crepe fabric of the woman from the bar.
-She was nympherai — fae, Egil guessed, though she lacked the telltale wings.
-A thick braid secured her white hair and a glittering pattern twisted over her bronze skin like dancing flames.
-She watched him through long white eyelashes.
+She was nympherai—fae, Egil guessed, though she lacked the telltale wings.
+A thick white braid draped over her shoulder and a glittering pattern twisted over her bronze skin like dancing flames.

-“You're new here,” she slurred, half-draping herself over the table.
+“You’re new here,” she slurred, batting all-white eyelashes.

 “Is it that obvious?”

-The woman gave a breathless laugh and tucked a lock of hair behind her pointed ear.
-“No, but I'd remember a face like yours.”
+The woman gave a breathless laugh and tucked her long bangs behind a pointed ear.
+“No, but I’d remember a face like yours.”

-“Don’t remember you?
-Ah, well, I probably won’t remember much of anything tomorrow.”
-She leaned in, her heavy earrings swaying with the movement; Egil expected the smell of booze to follow, but it never came.
+“Remember you?
+Lucky you, then.
+After all that wine, I won’t remember anything by tomorrow.”
+She leaned in, her heavy ears swaying with the movement.
+Egil expected the smell of booze to follow, but it never did.
 “Will you give me your name?
-We can make a trade of it: mine’s Dev.”
+We can make it a trade: mine’s Dev.”

 Dev gasped, her dark eyes widening.
 “The Hound of Unity himself, here in Damael.”